Cohen-Macauleyness of the Zero-Divisor Graph of a Boolean Poset: Introduction

-\begin{definition} Let $P$ be a poset with $0$.
-Define a \emph{zero-divisor} of $P$ to be any element of the set $Z(P)=\{a\in P$ $|$ there exists $b\in P\setminus\{0\}$ such that $\{a,b\}^\ell=\{0\}\}$.
-The \emph{zero-divisor graph} of $P$ is the graph $\Gamma(P)$ whose vertices are the elements of $Z(P)\setminus\{0\}$ such that two vertices $a$ and $b$ are adjacent if and only if $\{a,b\}^\ell=\{0\}$, where $\{a,b\}^\ell=\{x\in P\ | \ x \leq a, b\}$. \end{definition} A lot of work has been done in the area of \emph{zero-divisor graph} of ordered sets; see \cite{djl,joshi,jwp,LWP}.
 In \cite{RHV1}, R.H.
 Villarreal studied the ideal associated with graphs and named it as an edge ideal.
 He discovered the class of \emph{Cohen-Macaulay graphs}.
-As in combinatorial commutative algebra, \emph{Cohen-Macaulay} ring plays a vital role, hence it is important to find a class of simplicial complexes whose steinley-Reisnar ring (Face Ring) is Cohen-Macaulay.
-As for a given graph $\Gamma$, we have the simplicial complex of independent sets of the vertex set of $\Gamma.$ A graph $\Gamma$ is said to be \emph{Cohen-Macaulay}, \emph{vertex decomposable}, \emph{Well-covered/Unmixed/Pure} and \emph{Gorenstein} if simplicial complex of independent sets of $\Gamma$ have that property.
-For more details; see \cite{LW, RHV, WOOD1}.
+As in combinatorial commutative algebra, \emph{Cohen-Macaulay} ring plays a vital role, hence it is important to find a class of simplicial complexes whose Stanley-Reisnar ring (Face Ring) is Cohen-Macaulay.
+As for a given graph $\Gamma$, we have the independence complex of $\Gamma.$ A graph $\Gamma$ is said to be \emph{Cohen-Macaulay}, \emph{vertex decomposable}, \emph{Well-covered/Unmixed/Pure} and \emph{Gorenstein} if the independence complex of $\Gamma$ have that property.

 In \cite{LW}, A-Ming Liu and Tongsuo Wu proved that Boolean graphs are Cohen–Macaulay.
 In a similar direction, first part of this paper identifies a class of zero-divisor graphs of a Boolean poset possess the Cohen–Macaulay property, and thus generalizes the result of A-Ming Liu and Tongsuo Wu.